-Like many people, you have probably wondered why your phone hangs.
-Phone hanging is a very common issues among smartphone users.
+Like many people, you have probably wondered why your cell phone hangs, freezes, or pauses in the middle of you carrying out a task with it.
+Phone hanging is a very common issue experienced by smartphone users.
 Resolving the issue is not a difficult thing.
 We have compiled a list of the top reasons why your phone may be hanging, along with easy solutions that you can carry out.

 Low Internal Storage Space Can Lead To Phone Hanging

 Check your smartphone’s internal storage.
 If it is getting full, with less than 10% space left free, chances are that it will slow down your phone and even lead to hanging.
 To resolve this, delete unimportant apps, videos, files (or move them to a memory card).

 A Rogue App Can Leave Your Phone Hanging

 Look at the most recently installed applications just before the instability/hanging started.
 If you did install some apps around that time, chances are that one or more of them are responsible for the hanging.
 Make a list of the apps, then uninstall all of those apps on the list.
 If your smartphone runs better after uninstalling them, then it is clear that one or more of them is the culprit.
 If they are all non-essential apps, you can forget about them and move on.

 However, if one of those apps is important to you, you can do something to pinpoint the specific rogue app.
 Re-install the deleted apps one at a time and check to see how your phone behaves after installing each.
 You should be able to narrow down the list to the particular app that is messing things up.
 Once confirmed, delete that app and keep the others.